Pyramids and Temples Alive – with Abu Simbel!

 The last surviving of the Seven Wonders of the world, the Great Pyramid of Giza is perhaps the most famous tourist site in the world.
 The Giza plateau itself, with its three major pyramids plus Queen’s pyramids, ancient mastabas, Sphinx and the ubiquitous and colourful camel drivers is a much-anticipated highlight of any trip.
-For our visit, we will hope to also enter to some of the lesser-known old kingdom tombs of Kar and Idu – along with rare entrance to the pyramid of Queen Henutsen.
-Of course, we will arrive before 8am to better ensure coveted entrance inside the Great pyramid of Cheops.
-If, however, Cheops entrance is not available, we will tour inside either the 2nd or 3rd pyramid.
+For our visit, we will also climb inside the pyramid of Kephren.
+If, however, Kephren entrance is not available, we will tour inside Menkaure, the third pyramid at Giza.
 While on the plateau, we will also visit the solar boat museum and the extraordinary Sphinx.

 Overnight Ramses Hilton B,L